The Interaction between Inputs and Configurations fed to Software Systems: an Empirical Study: Experimental protocol

 \subsection{Effects of Options ($RQ_{2}$)}

-To understand how a performance model can change based on a given input, we next study how input data interact with configuration options. \textbf{RQ$_{\mathbf{2}}$ - \rqfeature}\xspace To assess the relative significance and effect of options, we use two well-known statistical methods \cite{linear_reg, breiman2001random}.
+To understand how a performance model can change based on a given input, we next study how input data interact with configuration options. \textbf{RQ$_{\mathbf{2}}$ - \rqfeature}\xspace To assess the relative significance and effect of options, we use two well-known statistical methods \cite{linear_reg, breiman2001random}, also widely used in the context of interpretable machine learning and configurable systems~\cite{julianasurvey,molnar2019, jamshidi2017b}.
+For instance, Jamshidi \etal \cite{jamshidi2017b} used similar indicators to measure the sensitivity of configurations regarding computing environmental conditions (hardware, input, and software versions).

-\textbf{Random Forest Importances.} The tree structure provides insights about the most essential options for prediction, because such a tree first splits \wrt options that provide the highest information gain.
+\textbf{Random forest importances.} The tree structure provides insights about the most essential options for prediction, because such a tree first splits \wrt options that provide the highest information gain.
 We use random forests \cite{breiman2001random}, a vote between multiple decision trees: we can derive, from the forests trained on the inputs, estimates of the options importance.
 The computation of option importance is realized through the observation of the eﬀect on random forest accuracy when randomly shuffling each predictor variable \cite{molnar2019}.
 For a random forest, we consider that an option is influential if the median (on all inputs) of its option importance is greater than $\frac{1}{n_{opt}}$, where $n_{opt}$ is the number of options considered in the dataset.
-This threshold represents the theoretic importance of options for a software having equally important options -inspired by the Kaiser rule \cite{kaiser_rule}.
+This threshold represents the theoretic importance of options for a software having equally important options.

-\textbf{Linear Regression Coefficients.} The coefficients of an ordinary least square regression \cite{linear_reg} weight the effect of configuration options.
+\textbf{Linear regression coefficients.} The coefficients of an ordinary least square regression \cite{linear_reg} weight the effect of configuration options.
 These coefficients can be positive (\resp negative) if a bigger (\resp lower) option value results in a bigger performance.
 Ideally, the sign of the coefficients of a given option should remain the same for all inputs: it would suggest that the effect of an option onto performance is stable.
-We also provide details about coefficients related to the interactions of options (\ie feature interactions \cite{DBLP:conf/splc/ValovGC15,guo2015}) in $RQ_{2}$ results.
+We also provide details about coefficients related to feature interactions \cite{DBLP:conf/splc/ValovGC15,guo2015} in the companion repository.